 He shook his head and said, “You can’t list a mosquito and a mammal on the same page.
 Besides, the mosquito experienced no pain when decisively slapped into oblivion.”
 Admittedly, the mosquito made no sound that indicated it experienced pain, but I tried to put it in perspective.
 “Varminters don’t shoot fuzzy puppies, Jim; we target critters that injure crops or domestic animals.”
 He paused to sip his coffee and added, ““I’m just not psychologically geared to kill things.”
 I nodded and joked, “I bet there’s a mosquito that would disagree with that.”
 My friend and I enjoy these exchanges, these differing opinions, this conversational swordplay, because it’s fine mental exercise.

 I cannot recommend some varmint bullets if you intend to save or sell the pelt, nor are these bullets appropriate for medium game because they will not penetrate as deeply as a medium game bullet should; they will cause a shallow wound and often will not penetrate to the heart-lung area.
-Choose a bullet appropriate to the game.
+Choose a bullet that is appropriate to the game.

 I’m well aware that may be an insensitive, upsetting mind-picture for some readers.
-Consider, if you will, that small game does not die in a retirement home of old age.
-These creatures form the foundation of the food chain for predators, for coyotes, foxes, bobcats, owls, hawks, etc. Typically, the last moments of their lives will be a panicked effort to escape a predator.
+Consider, if you will, that small game does not die peacefully in a retirement home of old age.
+These creatures form the foundation of the food chain for predators, for coyotes, foxes, bobcats, owls, hawks, etc. Typically, the last moments of their lives will be a panicked effort to escape a ruthless predator.
 The predators usually die fighting for dominance and mating rights.
 We like to think that Nature is kind; it is not.
 It’s a daily life-and-death struggle for existence.
 A properly placed bullet is an instantaneous and, in my opinion, a relatively merciful end.

 For me, time afield is usually a social exercise, a time shared with friends, and every trip provides reasons for humor.
 We spot for each other, one shooter looking through a spotting scope or binoculars to assist in adjusting fire.
 We learn from each other's rifle modifications, equipment and cartridge choices.
 We witness each other’s long, difficult shots, often with an exercise of humor.
 We may compete informally for the greatest number of varmints, marvel at the near misses, or commiserate with each other for the ones that got away.
-If a colleague's accessory performs well, we learn from it (and probably purchase it for ourselves when we return from the trip).
+If a colleague's accessory performs well, we learn from it (and probably consider the purchase for ourselves when we return from the trip).
 At day’s end, we cover the highlights and compare notes.
 I learn something useful with every trip afield.